AbiDev2003/React_Practice_Project_TravelJournalCards/README.md

     <!-- wrong approach-->
     <img src='./..images/globe.png' alt="no image" />
     ```
-2. Otherwise you might move all your images or entire './images' folder to public if you are writing like this
+2. Another solution is that, you might move all your images or entire './images' folder to public if you are writing like this
     ```js
     <img src='/images/globe.png' alt="no image" />
     <!-- or -->